+In-office procedures, like colposcopy and LEEP, can help to detect and treat premalignant or malignant lesions discovered during cervical cancer screenings (aka pap smear).
 At Honu Women’s Health, we understand the importance of your doctor being your partner in health care and helping you create a path toward optimal health.
-Our board-certified OB/GYN, Dr. Aya Sultan, emphasizes preventive care such as regular screenings and well-woman visits to support your health care needs no matter what phase of life you are in.
-When the need arises for additional screenings, Honu Women’s Health also offers in-office procedures to diagnose women’s health issues and to detect and treat premalignant or malignant lesions.
+Our board-certified OBGYN, Dr. Aya Sultan, emphasizes preventive care such as regular screenings and well-woman visits to support your health care needs no matter what phase of life you are in.

-A pap test is a regular screening tool used during a well-woman visit that allows Dr. Sultan to check your cervix for abnormal cells.
-If an abnormal pap test occurs, Dr. Sultan may recommend further screenings to check for precancerous indicators.
-This can include a colposcopy or LEEP.
+A pap smear is a regular screening tool used during a well-woman visit that allows Dr. Sultan to check your cervix for abnormal cells.
+If an abnormal pap smear occurs, Dr. Sultan may recommend further screenings to check for precancerous indicators, include a colposcopy or LEEP.

 Colposcopy and LEEP can help diagnose or assist in treating the following conditions:

 - Inflammation of the cervix

 - Precancerous changes in the tissue of the vagina